huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 In order for this to work not only for the api but the web app, a proxy mapping the different tenants needs to be set up.
 We use nginx.

-Here is a basic nginx config that maps different ports the same Uwazi process but with different tenant header:
+Here is a basic nginx config that maps different ports to the same Uwazi process, but with different tenant header:

 ```
 server {